vemana/vemana.github.io/_posts/2001-01-01-webscale-swe-skillset.md

 ---

+{:.block-danger}
+> This is a very early draft, incomplete and Work-in-progress.
+Read at your own risk!

 # What is this about?

 Colloquially, a **WSE** (Web-scale Software Engineer) is a SWE (Software Engineer) with the skills to work end to end on a large-scale web application.
-But what topics does an WSE need to master or at least be familiar with?
-In this post, I'll touch upon topics of interest for WSE aspirants, provide a brief introduction and some jump-off points for further research.
+But what topics skills does a WSE need to master or at least be familiar with?
+In this post, I'll outline various skills that a WSE may call upon.

-## A note of caution
+## Goal

+If you are a early-career WSE, this post is meant for you.
+My goal is to accelerate your journey towards becoming a strong WSE.
+When I say `you` in this post, it refers to you, the early-career WSE.

+ For everyone else including expert WSEs or SWEs from other walks, I hope there's still something of interest for you.

+## Format

+For each topic, I'll provide a brief introduction, note some challenges, share my personal observations in dealing with the topic, maybe add some commentary and list some jump-off points for further research.

+## !!
+Caution !!

-This post covers a large set of topics.
-If you are planning to be an WSE, don't let it intimidate you.
+This post covers a large set of topics, but don't let it intimidate you.
 Some things to bear in mind:
-* The goal for an WSE first and foremost is to solve customer problems.
-You may not even need 10% of these skills in some jobs and may need 90% in some others
+* The goal for a WSE first and foremost is to solve customer problems.
+You may need < 10% of these skills or > 90% depending on the actual scenario
 * Likely, you'll learn best by actually doing.
-So, it is helpful if you are practising some of these in your day job.
-Either way, you must *do* to learn
+So, it is helpful if you are practising some of these in your day job
 * Learning these topics takes significant, conscious effort.
 Expertise is only obtained by thinking
-* Have realistic expectations: If you have a day job & family responsibilities, mastering a reasonable portion of these topics can easily take more than a decade.
-If you are a student, you can expect to master quicker by standing up real applications using the cloud.
+* Have realistic expectations: If you have a day job & family responsibilities, mastering a reasonable portion of these topics can easily take more than a decade

+## Caveats

+I've taken reasonable precautions to only say/link-to thoughts/resources that I genuinely believe in.
+However, this post represents my experience **and my biases**.
+As such, you'll likely find something to disagree with or even something you strongly agree with.
+I welcome engaging me in (civil) discussion.
+See [about](/) for how to reach me.

 # Code